 4. Pembroke Welsh Corgi Club of the Potomac

-Not all Corgis in PWCCP came from a bad and abusive experience, and this club doesn’t take in dogs with aggression or biting problems.
-All dogs in the program have undergone needed medical treatments, come with up-to-date vaccinations, and are already spayed or neutered.
+Not all corgis in PWCCP came from a bad or abusive experience, however, and this club doesn’t take in dogs with aggression or biting problems.
+All dogs in the program have undergone needed medical treatments, and your corgi will come with up-to-date vaccinations.
+All dogs are spayed or neutered.

-Most of their Corgis are adult Corgis over the age of five, and interested adopters can fill in the downloadable application form available on their website.
-After being screened, prospective adopters will be matched to a Corgi, and a visit can be arranged to the current foster home caring for the Corgi.
-It is encouraged that all family members go to the foster home and any existing pets.
+Most corgis at PWCCP are adults over the age of five, and interested adopters can fill in the downloadable application form available on their website.
+After being screened, prospective adopters will be matched to a corgi and a visit can be arranged with the dog’s current foster home.
+The rescue encourages all family members to visit the foster home… bring any existing pets!

-The foster family, who by now might know the Corgi fairly well, also screens the adoptive family to make sure that there’s a good match.
-The adoption fee of $250 goes towards expenses, and the adoption contract comes with a return clause, meaning if the adopter, for some reason, needs to give up their dog, the group will take the Corgi back for rehoming.
+The foster family, who by now will know the corgi fairly well, screens the adoptive family to make sure that there’s a good match.
+The adoption fee of $250 goes towards expenses, and the adoption contract comes with a return clause, meaning if the adopter, for some reason, needs to give up their dog, the group will take the animal back for rehoming.

 Pembroke Welsh Corgi Club of the Potomac Details